 How to Clean a Brass Instrument

-Owning a brass instrument can be a labor of love, as frequent care and proper maintenance is important to maintaining the best possible sound quality, and avoiding expensive replacement of parts due to corrosion.
+Owning a brass instrument can be a labor of love, as keeping the instrument clean is important to maintaining the best possible sound quality, and avoiding expensive replacement of parts due to corrosion.
 This applies to all brass instruments including trumpets, trombones, saxophones, French horns and tubas.

 Brass is made from a combination of copper and zinc, which can tarnish and corrode over time due to exposure to oxygen and moisture.
 Oil and dirt from your hands can also damage the instrument's finish, so you should always wash your hands before handling the instrument.

 Your choice of cleaning products is important, as household cleaners may contain chemicals which can oxidize metals, including brass.
-Simple Green Pro HD RTU is a ready-to-use heavy-duty cleaner that easily eliminates grime, stains and debris such as food particles without corroding metal.
-The professional-grade, biodegradable formula is solvent-free and clean-rinsing, so it won't leave behind any chemical residue as it deep cleans your brass instrument.
+Simple Green Pro HD Ready-To-Use Heavy-Duty Cleaner easily eliminates grime, stains and debris (like food particles) without corroding metal.
+The professional-grade, water-based, biodegradable* formula is clean-rinsing, so it won't leave behind any chemical residue as it deep cleans your lacquered brass instrument.

-- Disassemble Brass Instrument.
+- Disassemble the instrument.
 Remove all valves to the instrument, pull all slides and remove valve cap bottoms.
 Label each slide with paper if necessary, to avoid pitch confusion in reassembly.
 Set aside all valve felt or fabric to avoid getting it wet, which can lead to mold and mildew growth.

 - Apply Simple Green Pro HD RTU.
-Spray Simple Green Pro HD Ready-To-Use Heavy-Duty Cleaner onto the surface of the instrument, and into any open spaces.
+Spray Simple Green Pro HD RTU onto the surface of the instrument, and into any open spaces.

 - Rinse.
-Rinse the item with clean water.
+Rinse the item with clean, lukewarm water.

 - Dry.
 Buff dry with a microfiber cloth.